By Jonathan Tan (13A01C) and Zara Nicole Toh (13A01B)

 Each team had to take a mandatory 3 penalties, and if the results were still inconclusive the game would then move to sudden death.
 Huifen, MT’s first penalty taker, took a shot that rebounded off the inside of the post and onto Ida’s face before crossing the goal-line, ensuring that the game was not without any drama as people rushed to check that her nose was still intact.
 The score was 1-0 to MT as Shayna stepped up to take BW’s first penalty.
 Nerves evidently got the better of her as she blasted the ball straight into the waiting arms of MT’s keeper.
 Tasneem doubled MT’s lead with a powerful shot that Ida stood no chance of defending.
 Linh took BW’s second shot with a unstoppable shot to the top corner of the goal.
 With the score 2-1 to MT as Amelia stepped up to take MT’s 3rd and final penalty, MT would be the winners if she scored.
 And fortunately for MT (unfortunately for BW), she did not disappoint, blasting home a shot that left some boys at the pitch awestruck.

-MT players jumped on each other in ecstasy and happiness, celebrating their deserved win as they had been the outstanding side throughout the entire tournament.
-Each and every player deserved praise as they fought hard and played well for their house.
+MT players jumped on each other in ecstasy and happiness, celebrating their deserved win, as they had been the outstanding side throughout the entire tournament.
+Each and every player deserved praise, as they had fought hard and played well for their house.